JustinDrake/node-es6-examples/README.md

 }
 ```

-Generators can be used to provide an alternative to the traditional callback flow control, thereby avoiding callback "pyramids" and "hell".
-Two libraries, [task.js](https://github.com/mozilla/task.js) and [gen-run](https://github.com/creationix/gen-run), aim to help you write asynchronous JavaScript in a sequential style instead of a "nested" style.
+Generators can be used to provide an alternative to the traditional nested callback flow control, thereby avoiding callback "pyramids" and "hell".
+Two libraries, [task.js](https://github.com/mozilla/task.js) and [gen-run](https://github.com/creationix/gen-run), aim to help write asynchronous JavaScript in a sequential style.

 ```javascript
 // task.js example